wbrowar/workbench/README.md

   - `files` – Pairs up font file types and their locations.
 This is only applicable for fonts that need a `@font-face` declaration.
 In most situations, you'll want an `.eot` and a `.woff` file for cross-browser compatibility.
 A `.woff2` file can be included for better performance.

 ---
 ### Javascript
-- All of the JS is configured to be compiled using [Webpack](https://webpack.js.org/) and then loaded using [loadJS](https://github.com/filamentgroup/loadJS).
+- All of the JS is configured to be compiled using [Webpack](https://webpack.js.org/) and then loaded using [loadjs](https://github.com/muicss/loadjs).

 #### Using Webpack
-For Javascript files, Webpack is used to uglify, transpile and concatenate our files into bundles.
+For Javascript files, Webpack is used to uglify, transpile, and concatenate our files into bundles.
 It pulls directly from `_source/_js/` and `node_modules` and creates single Javascript files in `public/js/`.

 Currently, there is one file, `app.js`, but if you need to split out code into additional bundles, you can configure Webpack in the `webpack.config.js` file.
 To add another Javascript file, modify the `entry` object: